wp-plugins/sugarcrmsuitecrm-customer-portal/readme.txt

 Follow below steps to create these fields in SugarCRM/SuiteCRM  after installing the Wordpress Portal plugin into your Wordpress instance.

-1.Create ‘username_c’ and ‘password_c’ fields in Contacts
+1. Create 'username_c' and 'password_c' fields in Contacts
-	a.Go to Admin -> Studio -> Contacts Module -> Fields -> Add Field
+	* Go to Admin -> Studio -> Contacts Module -> Fields -> Add Field
-		i.Give name and label of the field. ii.Check Required checkbox  and click Create.
+		1. Give name and label of the field.
+		2. Check Required checkbox  and click Create.
-		iii.Both fields should be of varchar type. iv.Follow this process for both the fields.
+		3. Both fields should be of varchar type.
+		4. Follow this process for both the fields.
-2.Place both the fields in Editview and Detailview.
+2. Place both the fields in Editview and Detailview.
-	a.Go to Admin -> Studio -> Contacts Module -> Layouts -> EditView/DetailView
+	* Go to Admin -> Studio -> Contacts Module -> Layouts -> EditView/DetailView
-		i.Drag and Drop field from left side panel to desired place. ii.Follow same steps for both Edit and  Detail View.
+		1. Drag and Drop field from left side panel to desired place.
+		2. Follow same steps for both Edit and  Detail View.

 == Frequently Asked Questions ==